CornellCustomDev/cwd_base_wp/README.md

 <h1>Cornell Branded Theme 2024</h1>
 A WordPress theme based on <a href="https://github.com/CU-CommunityApps/cwd_framework">cwd_framework</a>.<br><br>

+<strong>THIS IS AN OLD README FILE.
+NEEDS TO BE UPDATED FOR LATEST CHANGES.</strong>

 <strong>Tags:</strong> accessibility-ready, blog, custom-background, custom-colors, custom-<span class="glossary-item-container tippy-active" tabindex="0" aria-describedby="tippy-11">header, </span>custom-menu, editor-style, featured-image-header, featured-images, footer-widgets, full-width-template, grid-layout, left-sidebar, one-column, right-sidebar, sticky-post, theme-options, threaded-comments, two-columns, wide-blocks
 <h2>Updating</h2>
 As the <a href="https://github.com/CU-CommunityApps/cwd_base">cwd_base</a> theme is updated, the goal here is to apply those updates to this theme without overwriting any WordPress-specific files or code.
 This is easily done.
 Just five portable folders are required for framework updates:<br><br>